 The Master of Science in Computer Science & Software Engineering (MSCSSE) partners advanced studies in computer science with detailed analysis of software engineering methodologies.
-By coupling theoretical computing concepts with real-world problems, students develop the breadth of expertise necessary to succeed in today's competitive
+By coupling theoretical computing concepts with real-world problems, students develop the breadth of expertise necessary to succeed in today's competitive software profession, and are prepared for rewarding positions and advanced career opportunities in sectors such as software development, biotech, medicine, aerospace, entertainment, and finance.
+The Master of Science in Computer Science & Software Engineering requires completion of 46-49 credits of graduate level coursework, dependent upon a student's results in the Writing Assessment.
+Part-time students should plan on enrolling in approximately 5 credits per quarter; full-time students should plan on taking approximately 10 credits per quarter.

-• Master Of Science In Computer Science And Software Engineering (fee-based)
+Master Of Science In Computer Science And Software Engineering (fee-based)